xiubert/sim-EPSP/README.md

 The ATF (Axon Text File) format is a tab-delimited text file:
 - Header lines define metadata
-- Column 1: Time (ms) - reference only
+- Column 1: Time (s) - reference only
 - Column 2: Current amplitude (pA) - this is what matters!
+- Comment line includes all generation parameters for documentation

 You can open and edit ATF files in Excel if needed (see tutorial page 7-8).